-By Max Morris.
-Last Updated 19th May 2022.
+By Stephen Anderson.
+Last Updated 20th October 2023.
 If you’ve been in a lorry accident that wasn’t your fault, you could potentially claim compensation for your injuries.
 Usually, this will be against the other party’s insurance policy.

 To make a successful road traffic accident personal injury claim, you would need to prove that your injuries were caused as a direct result of someone breaching their duty of care towards you.
 This guide will further explain what duty of care means and what desirable evidence types you could provide as proof.